 Simple cooked and shredded Brussels sprouts are one of the world’s best vegetable dishes.
-They round out any cold-weather meal perfectly, and they are also great blended into pilafs and other grain dishes, such as this quinoa salad and herby brown rice.
-You can cook them until they are just wilted, and still have some firmness to the texture, or really allow them to cook down and get almost melty.
+They're a really easy way to get the benefits of this cruciferous veggie, and they cook up very quickly once they're shredded and tossed into a hot pan.
+They round out any cold-weather meal perfectly, and they are also great blended into pilafs and other grain dishes, such as this quinoa salad or with herby brown rice.
+You can cook them until they are just wilted and still have some firmness to the texture, or spend a few more minutes and allow them to cook down and get almost melty.

 - 2 tablespoons olive oil

 - 1 pound Brussels sprouts (trimmed and thinly slivered)

 Heat a large skillet over medium-high heat and add the olive oil.